retroxsky06/bikesharing/README.md

 [Click this link to view NYC CitiBike Business Proposal](https://public.tableau.com/app/profile/vanessa.aczon/viz/BikesharingAnalysis_16326408649250/CitiBikeAnalysis?publish=yes)

-This section outlines the business proposal including descriptions and data visualizations of the data.
+This section outlines the business proposal including descriptions and  visualizations of the data.

 The bike-sharing analysis begins with a general overview, which highlights the number of rides, gender breakdown, user type and the top starting locations for rides in the month of August 2018.
 The dashboard is intended to provide a brief overview of the data.
 #### General Data Overview
 ![fig1](https://github.com/retroxsky06/bikesharing/blob/main/Images/Overview.png)